23 FAQs on choosing and using accounting software in your business

 - Similar businesses.
 Your contacts may be willing to share experiences of accounting software.
 Learning how companies like yours have successfully (or otherwise) implemented accounting software can be enlightening.

 - Your accountant.
 Your accountant, bookkeeper, or other trusted financial adviser should be able to recommend software.
-Be aware that some accountants receive commission from software companies, so their recommendations could have an ulterior motive.
+Using the same software as your accountant makes it easier to share data and can help reduce costs.

 - Your staff.
 Make sure the people who will be using your accounting software play a part in selecting it.
-It's important they are comfortable using the software and have confidence in your choice of software.
+It's important they are comfortable using the software and have confidence in your choice.

 12. What are the main benefits of using cloud accounting software?